 Types of JR Passes

-The main type of JR Pass that tourists to Japan buy are the 7 day JR Pass, or the 14 day JR Pass or the 21 day JR Pass.
-These cover the whole Japanese train network (again, note the exceptions) these whole network JR passes are valid for the period of consecutive days purchased.
+The main type of JR Pass that tourists to Japan buy is the 7-day JR Pass, the 14-day JR Pass, or the 21-day JR Pass.
+These cover the whole Japanese train network (again, note the exceptions) and these whole network JR passes are valid for the period of consecutive days purchased.
 They start on the day that the pass is FIRST USED and they end at midnight (or the last train that you take) on the last day of use.
 So, if the train arrives at 1 am the following day, but you got on it on the last day of your JR Pass validity then your journey is covered.

 These passes are often called the JR National Pass or the JR Whole Country Pass.

-The JR Pass that you buy for 7, 14 or 21 days is a standard or ordinary JR Pass.
-It allows you to travel in the standard carriages on trains that are included within the JR Ordinary Pass.
+The JR Pass that you buy for 7, 14, or 21 days is standard or ordinary.
+It allows you to travel in the standard carriages on trains that are included in the JR Ordinary Pass.
 The JR Ordinary Pass also lets you make seat reservations in ordinary carriages for free.

 JR Green Car vs JR Ordinary Pass Comparison